GiorgioMB/UniversityProjects/BAINSA/SSIMPaper/README.md

    - Description: This script calculates the Mean Squared Error (MSE) between two images, providing a quantitative measure of error in image processing tasks.

 5. **Remini Image Super-Resolution**
-   - Script: `Remini Image Super-Resolution.py`
+   - Script: `Remini Recursive Downscale.py`
    - Description: This script utilizes the Remini AI API for image super-resolution.
 It sends downscaled images to the Remini API for enhancement and retrieves the upscaled images for evaluation.

 6. **SSIM Data**